Attending a Wine Tasting Event

 Because smell is such an important aspect of wine tasting, courteous tasters try not to interfere with other tasters’ ability to smell.
 This means

 - Smoking (anything) is a complete no-no at any wine tasting.

-- Using any scent (perfume, after-shave lotion, scented hair spray, and so on) is undesirable.
-These foreign odors can really interfere with your fellow tasters’ ability to detect the wine’s aroma.
+- Using any scent (perfume, after-shave lotion, scented hair spray, and so on) is unacceptable.
+These extraneous odors can really interfere with your fellow tasters’ ability to detect the wine’s aroma.

-Courteous wine tasters also do not volunteer their opinions about a wine until other tasters have had a chance to taste the wine.
+Courteous wine tasters also don’t volunteer their opinions about a wine until other tasters have had a chance to taste the wine.
 Serious tasters like to form their opinions independently and are sure to throw dirty looks at anyone who interrupts their concentration.

 Most of these wine-tasting etiquette guidelines apply to wine classes as well — and are also relevant when you visit wineries around the world.